01 of 11

 Your Dog Invades the Personal Space of Others

-Not everyone wants to pet your dog.
-Many people are annoyed by a dog that is jumping up, licking, pawing, crotch-sniffing, begging or otherwise invading their personal space.
+Not everyone wants to pet your dog (We know–we can't believe it either!).
+Many people are annoyed by a dog that is jumping up, licking, pawing, sniffing, begging, or otherwise invading their personal space.
 People will not want to enter your home if your dog accosts them every time they come over.
 And they certainly won't be inviting you to bring your dog to their own homes.

 07 of 11